 “I’ll admit it’s not great.
 But you yourself said it was useful.”

-Sure, Jane did have things a lot tougher.
+Sure, life was tougher for Jane.
 But to just give up like that?
 Everything was business, business, business in this town.
-And it wasn’t really much better in any other town.
+It wasn’t much better in any other town, either.

 Hell, sometimes it was worse.

 “Ondryn wants us to learn about Balmora’s history—what little of it there is.”

 Jane nodded.
 “The city’s older than you might think.
 Except it wasn’t a city for most of it.”